gty111/SYSU-ARCH-dark/docs/LAB6.md

 ---
 layout: default
-title: VI.Explore ACCEL-SIM and cache
+title: VI.Explore ACCEL-SIM and Cache
 nav_order: 8
 ---

-# VI Explore ACCEL-SIM and cache
+# VI Explore ACCEL-SIM and Cache
 {: .no_toc }

 ## Table of contents